Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 To tie them together and prepare a dictionary for `setState` back in the `App` component, we need to add some logic.
 We're building a dictionary of county household incomes and removing any empty salaries.

-{crop-start: 68, crop-end: 92, format: javascript, line-numbers: false}
+{crop-start: 68, crop-end: 92, format: javascript, line-numbers: off}
 ![Tie our datasets together](code_samples/es6v2/DataHandling.js)

 Building the income map looks weird because of indentation, but it's not that bad.
 We `filter` the `medianIncomes` array to discard any incomes whose `countyName` we can't find.
 I made sure they were all unique when I built the datasets.